nick-ma/IELTS/03 Writing/04 ielts-mentor/GT Part1/Sample 15 - Complain about a situation in which some adolescents let their dogs run wildly.md

-# Write a letter to complain about a situation in which some adolescents let their dogs run wildly causing dangerous situation.
+# *[Complain]* Write a letter to complain about a situation in which some adolescents let their dogs run wildly causing dangerous situation.

 You should write at least 150 words.